FAQ: ARE ALL CELLO CHEESES MADE WITH PASTEURIZED MILK?

 During the aging of Italian and Italian-style hard cheeses such as Parmesans and Romanos, a natural rind is formed that is the result of the drying process.
 While it is somewhat harder in texture, the rind has lots of flavor.
 It can be used to add an authentic flavor to your favorite dishes, including soups, stews, sauces and beans.

-All Cello cheeses are made from cow’s milk, with the exception of Pecorino Romano, which is made from sheep’s milk.
+All Cello cheeses are made from cow’s milk.

 Lactose is the natural sugar found in milk.
 People who are lactose intolerant are not able to digest this sugar.
 Individual tolerances to lactose vary – some people who are lactose intolerant can consume small amounts of foods containing lactose without experiencing symptoms.
 Hard, aged cheeses like Parmesan, Parmigiano Reggiano, Grana Padano, Asiago, Romano and Pecorino Romano contain negligible amounts of lactose – hardly enough to result in symptoms among those people who are lactose intolerant.
 In the making of hard cheeses, rennet and natural bacteria are added to milk to form “curds.”
 The curds and whey are separated, and lactose is removed from the cheese-forming curds along with the whey.
 Any small amount of lactose that may remain with the curds is digested by natural bacteria and enzymes as the cheese ages.
 There is no FDA definition for “lactose free.”
 However, manufacturers are required to provide information on their labels that is truthful and not misleading.
 Total sugars, including lactose, on our hard, aged cheeses is declared as “0” grams per serving (< 0.00106 ounces per 1 ounce serving).